GoofyNest/HardwareSpoofing/smbios-data/gigabyte.md

 ### UUID (/SU)

 {% hint style="danger" %}
-The UUID is normally tied to your NIC on your motherboard and other stuff, the easiest option is setting it to **Gigabyte Default** or just nulling it with **0's**
+The UUID is normally tied to your NIC on your motherboard and other stuff, the easiest option is setting it to ~~**Gigabyte Default** or just nulling it with **0's**~~ Not recommended as of 2026-05-01
 {% endhint %}

 ```